alexk99/the_router/routing_perf_tests.md

 # Routing performance evaluation tests

-To evaluate maximum performance capability of TheRouter number of test was conducted.
+To evaluate the maximum performance capability of TheRouter number of test were conducted.
-Performed tests tried to cover dirrent types of ipv4 traffic and load that a router might face in a real network.
+Performed tests tried to cover dirrent types of ipv4 traffic and a load that the router might face in a real network.

 To generate test traffic PktGen software was used.
-PktGen is DPDK based stateless packet generator capable of creation traffic with different parameters practically on wire speed.
-Main traffic parameters that was covered by tests are:
+PktGen is a DPDK based stateless packet generator capable of creating traffic with different parameters practically on wire speed.
+Main traffic parameters that were covered by tests are:
  - pps - packet per second
  - packet size
  - number of ip flows

-Also different TheRouter configurations was tested that were differed by:
+Also, different TheRouter configurations were tested and differed by:
  - number of routes
  - port configuration

-In order to put more pressure on TheRouter several different network schemes was tested:
+In order to put more pressure on TheRouter several different network schemes were tested:
  - unidirection traffic tests
  - bidirection traffic tests
  - 4-directional traffic tests